Kinetic-Blast/Rag-Ai-System/readme.md

 3. Retrieved information is formatted and provided as context to the AI model.
 4. The AI generates a response, integrating both retrieved knowledge and general reasoning.

+#V1
+It works, but it's manual, and I didn't like it.

+#V2
+##WIP
+This version will be more modular and include an interface system that allows for plug-and-play functionality.
+I will also be creating a version that supports Discord bot usage.
+And makes use of api system